rchtsang/ecs171-HAR/README.md

 ## Setup

 Some setup is necessary to run code in this repository.
 If you are running a unix-based system (Darwin or Linux), there is a bash script `setup.sh` that can be run once that will create a conda environment and install any dependencies.
+It must be run at the top level of the repo.
 Otherwise, things will need to be done manually as follows.

 PLEASE NOTE: anaconda is notoriously difficult to install, so **we assume that you have a working distribution of `conda` installed and added to PATH variable**.
 If you don't have that, we recommend installing Miniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html) for a quick start up.